MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/terms-of-service-version-history.md

 “Customer” means the Enterprise customer that uses these Preview Features.
 **By using these Preview Features, you accept these Terms and Conditions and all rights and obligations within**.**If you do not agree to these Terms and Conditions, DO NOT use the Preview Feature.** These Terms and Conditions govern the use of the Preview Feature offerings as described below.

 “Feedback” is all suggestions, comments, feedback, ideas, or know how, in any form, that Customer provides to Microsoft.
-It does not include sales forecasts, financial results, future release scheduled, marketing plans and high-level product plans or feature lists for anticipated products.
+It doesn't include sales forecasts, financial results, future release scheduled, marketing plans and high-level product plans or feature lists for anticipated products.

 **MICROSOFT OFFERINGS:**